laminas/laminas-eventmanager/doc/book/application-integration/usage-in-a-laminas-mvc-application.md

 }
 ```

-The listener aggregate was chosen because [it can listen to even more events](../aggregates.md#recommendations) due to the possible extension.
+The listener aggregate was chosen because [to allow it to listen to additional events](../aggregates.md#recommendations) if we want to later.

 NOTE: **More Events**
-All events that can be triggered are listed and explained in the [documentation of laminas-mvc](https://docs.laminas.dev/laminas-mvc/mvc-event/).
+All laminas-mvc events that can be triggered are listed and explained in the [laminas-mvc documentation](https://docs.laminas.dev/laminas-mvc/mvc-event/).

 ## Register Listener

-To register a listener in a laminas-mvc based application use the application or module configuration, such as `config/autload/global.php` or `module/Application/config/module.config.php`, and the configuration key `listeners`.
+To register a listener in a laminas-mvc based application, use either application or module configuration (such as `config/autload/global.php` or `module/Application/config/module.config.php`, respectively), and define the configuration key `listeners`.

-The current example uses the module configuration, e.g. `module/Application/config/module.config.php`:
+This example uses module configuration, e.g. `module/Application/config/module.config.php`:

 <pre class="language-php" data-line="4-6"><code>
 namespace Application;